v6/super-duper-vault-train/demonstrations/database/postgres/README.md

  # Vault

-Now it's time to connect to Vault, using the guide at the following link:
+Now it's time to connect to the Database from one of the Vault servers in this cluster.

+Run `vagrant status`:

+     ~/proj/pubvault/duper/demonstrations/database |  (postgres-demo) 👾 vagrant status
+    Current machine states:

+    instance5                 running (virtualbox)
+    instance6                 running (virtualbox)
+    instance7                 running (virtualbox)
+    db                        running (virtualbox)

+    This environment represents multiple VMs.
+The VMs are all listed above with their current state.
+For more information about a specific VM, run `vagrant status NAME`.
+    ~/proj/pubvault/duper/demonstrations/database |  (postgres-demo) 👾

+Then pick one of the Vault instances, and `vagrant ssh` to it, e.g. `vagrant ssh instance7`:

+    ~/proj/pubvault/duper/demonstrations/database |  (postgres-demo) 👾 vagrant ssh instance7
+    Last login: Fri Nov  2 01:01:35 2018 from 10.0.2.2
+    [vagrant@instance7 ~]$

+We can use the guide at the following link:

 https://learn.hashicorp.com/vault/secrets-management/sm-dynamic-secrets

-Add this policy, make a token from it, and use that token to log in:
+[Add this policy](https://www.vaultproject.io/docs/concepts/policies.html#creating-policies), make a token from it, and use that token to log in:

 vault_db_engine_admin.hcl